YOUR DECISIONS AFFECT

 Investigation Rating

 Six months.
-Independent review completed.
-Three additional cases of discriminatory rating patterns identified across Wealth Advisory.
-Board acted — annual appraisal process redesigned with blind calibration panels.
-Marcus Webb left the firm in March.
-No settlement.
-He resigned.
+Independent review surfaced three more rating-pattern cases across Wealth Advisory.
+Board acted — appraisals rebuilt with blind calibration panels.
+Marcus resigned.
+Budget restored.

 Nadia Okafor-Williams